arpcorrea/arpcorrea.github.io/_posts/2020-06-07-Thermoplastic-Welding-Literature-Review.md

 ---

 The scope of this post is to share in a friendly language the fundamentals of consolidation in thermoplastic welding process.
 First, let’s understand the meaning of “thermoplastic”.
 Thermoplastic is a type of polymer.
 Polymer?
 What is a polymer?
-Polymer is a class of material in which large molecules are build up by multiple small repeating units, called monomers, in a reactive chemical process.
+Polymer is a class of material in which large molecules are built up by multiple small repeating units, called monomers, in a reactive chemical process.

 Alright, so now we can get back to thermoplastic!
 Thermoplastics can be considered as ensembles of randomly packed and entangled polymer chains, whose mobility is driven by the monomer features (such as weight and compound) and polar groups.
 Under heating, these entangled chains gain more mobility, enabling the material to soften and flow.